vmware/photon/docs/photon-admin-guide.md

 By bundling Photon OS with AppCatalyst, VMware streamlines the workflow of getting a Docker engine running on a Linux machine inside a hypervisor on a Mac.

-Here's how to install AppCatalyst, create a VM running Photon OS, and run a Docker container---all in a matter of minutes.
+Here's how to install AppCatalyst, create a VM running Photon OS, and run a Docker container--all in a matter of minutes.
 The technology preview version of AppCatalyst requires Mac OS X 10.9 or later.

 First, turn off Fusion if you are running it on your Mac.